 Jacob could hold back no longer.
-It was the cherry on top.
 He laughed loud enough that everyone in the mess turned their heads to look for the source.
 "Oh, that's perfect."

 Jacob's smile faded.
 He didn't have to see her face to recognize her reaction.
-Thinking about the good times after a fight had a tendency to lead down a darker path.
+Thinking about good times had a tendency to lead down a darker path.
 It was unavoidable when alone with only the memories as company.
-"You off duty?" he asked.
-"I'd like to hear about how you got it."
+Tali was already on her way.
+"Got a minute?
+Love to hear the story behind it."

 "Hell yeah," Jacob waved her to the table.
 "Pull up a chair and drop some stories on me.
 Start with how you and Shepard linked up.
 I'm all ears."

-Garrus deactivated his tactical visor and closed his eyes.
+Garrus deactivated his visor and closed his eyes.
 Afterimages from the technical display slowly faded away.
-His back ached, his arms were sore and bruised from groping around confined areas, but the new fire control system was finally patched in and ready for testing... after a few hours of calibration, of course.
+His back ached, his arms were sore and bruised from groping around in the confines of the crawlspace, but the new fire control system was finally patched in and ready for testing... after a few hours of calibration, of course.
 If everything worked as he expected, he could be in bed in three or four hours.

-They would pass a lot quicker on a full stomach, he realized.
-It was at least an hour since Tali had departed, which was already an hour after the third shift meal was served, and his stomach was not happy about it.
+Time would pass a lot quicker on a full stomach, he realized.
+It was at least an hour since Tali had departed, already past the third shift meal and his stomach was not happy about it.
 Skipping lunch probably didn't help either.
-He pulled himself out of the crawlspace below deck, climbed up on the control platform and after locking the console, stepped out to the galley.
+He pulled himself out of the crawlspace, climbed up on the control platform and after locking the console, stepped out to the galley.

-About third of the sleeping pods were occupied, as they usually were at any given time so he tread quietly even though there was no chance they would be disturbed in the soundproof capsules.
-Beyond, as he suspected, Gardner had closed up shop and the kitchen area was clean and ready to prepare the next meal.
-The mess hall beyond was similarly deserted, or so he thought until he heard a round of laughter coming from behind the partition blocking the large table near the aft end of the compartment.
-Six or seven people there were obviously having a good time, whatever they were talking about.
-Thankfully, the events in the briefing room earlier had not triggered any bad blood beyond its walls.
+About third of the sleeping pods were occupied, as they usually were at any given time, so he tread quietly even though there was no chance they would be disturbed in the soundproof capsules.
+Beyond, Gardner had closed up shop and the kitchen area was clean and ready to prepare the next meal.
+The mess hall beyond was similarly deserted, or so he thought until he heard laughter from behind the partition blocking the large table near the aft end of the compartment.
+The six or seven people there were obviously having a good time, whatever they were talking about.
+Thankfully, the events in the briefing room had not triggered any bad blood beyond its walls.

 Garrus laughed to himself as he recognized the plot.
 Shepard's legendary skills in the Mako were about to take a beating.
 He continued to listen as he opened the dextro-only food compartment.
 He was surprised to see several resealable tubs on top instead of the usual pre-packaged, ready to eat meals.

-Hand scribed on the topmost lid in almost-legible handwriting was a short note: "Still friends - Tali."
+Hand-scribbled on the topmost lid in almost-legible handwriting was a short note:

-Garrus picked it up and held in his hands, re-reading the simple message.
+Garrus held in his hands, re-reading the simple message.
 Though he couldn't see her, he still looked toward the sound of her voice, his mandibles twitching and his fringe flushed with color.
-Of all the resolutions of the day's endless confrontations, he realized, this one mattered the most.
+Of all the conflicts resolved, this one mattered the most.

 "Pinpoint accuracy, right?"
 Tali continued.
 "Nobody's been able to reproduce it even in simulation.
 So what happens?
 Shepard takes the wheel to back us up, to give us more clearance to disembark and he flips the damn thing on its side.
 He hit a tiny little stone wall no higher than my knee.
 And I'm not very tall!"

-Amidst the sound of renewed laughter, Garrus cracked open the lid and inhaled deeply.
-Scents of spiced meat and fresh vegetables assailed his nostrils and sent his hunger into overdrive.
+Amidst the renewed laughter, Garrus cracked open the container and inhaled deeply.
+Scents of spiced meat and fresh vegetables flooded his nostrils and sent his hunger into overdrive.
 He placed the three trays into the microwave and leaned against the counter as they heated, listening to Tali spin her tale.

-"So Saren's on his way to the Conduit, the only resistance within twenty light years is ninety degrees off-axis, and I've got a krogan warlord in my lap!
+"So Liara is freaking out about the damage done to the ruins, Saren's on his way to the Conduit, the only resistance within twenty light years is ninety degrees off-axis, and I've suddenly got a krogan warlord in my lap!
 All because Shepard doesn't know how to drive in reverse!"

-"Come on, now," Jacob said over the ensuing laughter.
+"Come on, now," Jacob said.
 "He can't be that bad!
 The dude's got like five hundred hours in the Mako!"

-Tali's voice was full of mirth, sounding as relaxed and confident as when talking to Garrus.
+Tali's voice was full of mirth, sounding as relaxed and confident as Garrus had ever heard.
 "That's what you think.
-But I swear, one time, Shepard went down early to warm it up before a drop... by the time the rest of us got there he had flipped upside down inside the hangar!"
+But I swear, one time, Shepard went down early to warm it up before a drop, and by the time the rest of us got there, he'd flipped it upside down inside the hangar!"

 Everyone laughed again, mixed with boos and utterances of disbelief.
 Tali shouted to be heard above them.
 "He said it was a quad-jet malfunction.
 I ruled it a suicide.
 The poor Mako just couldn't take any more.
-No, true story!
+True story!
 True story!
 You can ask Garrus!"

-Garrus snickered to himself and opened the oven just before the timer expired.
+Garrus grinned and opened the oven just before the timer expired.
 He thought briefly of taking his meal over to the table to join in the revelry, but Tali was doing a fine job on her own.
 Besides, he still had work to do.
-He set the containers on a serving tray along with a set of utensils and carried them quietly back to the forward battery.
+He set the containers on a serving tray along with a set of utensils and carried them quietly back to the Battery.
 Behind him, the assassination of Shepard's driving ability continued.

 "You know," Jacob told everyone, "we just got that new Hammerhead..."

 Tali's tone turned desperate.
 "I'm serious.
-Here's what we need to do, right now, together.
-Let's go down to the hangar deck, open the main door, and push it out into space before he can get to it..."
+Here's what we need to do, right now.
+Go down to the hangar deck, open the main door, and push it out into space before he can get to it..."

-Garrus sealed the hatch behind him and set his food down on the bench to the right of the battery's console.
+Garrus sealed Battery's hatch behind him and set his food down on the bench to the right of his console.
 One of the windows on its holographic display blinked for attention.
 He walked over to it to see a message from Miranda: